carsdotcom/skelebot/CONTRIBUTING.md

 into their normal process.
 These hooks act as a well-defined, well-regulated, gateway for components to augment the core functionality of Skelebot.

-A new feature should be only be incorporated as a System (or into an existing System) if it is a foundational part of what makes Skelebot function.
+A new feature should only be incorporated as a System (or into an existing System) if it is a foundational part of what makes Skelebot function.

 ### Component Features